telerik/kendo-intl/docs/date-formatting/api.md

 #### format.weekday `String`

-Specifies how the day of the week should be formatted.
+Specifies how the day of the week will be formatted.

 The supported values are:
 * `"narrow"`